 Lunch at Sushi Express

 While on my way to Wufenpu, I stopped by a Japanese Restaurant and decided to have some sushi.
-It was only after entering the restaurant that I’d realised the restaurant was Sushi Express – same as the ones we have in Singapore.
+It was only after entering the restaurant that I’d realized the restaurant was Sushi Express – same as the ones we have in Singapore.

 The sushi was okay.
 And the price was quite similar to those in Singapore (NT180 for a few plates of sushi).